-Typically only non-economizer units are used in corrosive environments, but economizer equipped air conditioner are also available with corrosion protection.
+Typically only the ComPac I is used in corrosive environments, but the ComPac II air conditioner is also available with corrosion protection.
 Two corrosion protection packages are offered- one for the condenser section (the Coastal Environmental package) and the other for the entire unit (the Coat-All Package).